 No Good Deed takes firm pokes at youthful idealism, easy cynicism, and every PC cliché in the book (Poe’s sexuality was none of my business.
 “I consider myself an ally”).
 The satirical edge wallows in caricature and veers toward silliness—I couldn’t get into Ashley’s “Eat Dirt” campaign—but there’s a core of sweet sincerity in her relationship with Gregor.
 Ashley herself is sweetly sincere, while everybody else has an ax to grind, a shoulder chip to polish, or an icon to impress.
 If there’s a message to this novel, it’s that causes don’t save the world.
 People do (actually, Jesus does), by loving each other one at a time.

 Social Justice Warriors (so ubiquitous as to be abbreviated to SJW’s) have taken over certain college campuses and blogs where they shout down argument and label their opponents as Nazis and fascists.
 Are such convictions sincere, or a form of identity, or deep-seated anxiety, or brainwashing?
-Language is a significant issue in this novel: numerous uses of the s-word, a few of the f-word—but surprisingly no Third-Commandment profanity, not even an omg.
+Language is a significant caution in this novel: numerous uses of the s-word, a few of the f-word—but surprisingly no Third-Commandment profanity, not even an omg.
 Sexual references occur frequently as well, though Gregor does not, as his brother predicted, “get laid.”
 Another warning: we shouldn’t be laughing so deliberately at SJW’s that we forget their humanity and need for Christ.
 Still, though it shouldn’t be taken too seriously, effective satire offers a third way between fanaticism and cynicism.